How To Transfer Ownership Of A Car To A Family Member

 6. Evidence of the car’s current odometer reading.

-Note that you might need a few other documents depending on the state you or your family member who you want to transfer the ownership to is in.
+Note that you might need a few other documents depending on the state in which you or your family member to whom you want to transfer the ownership is.

 Fees Involved

-Fees involved in the ownership transfer procedure can differ from state to state but they are usually very minimal.
-For complete details of the fees, we suggest you contact your local DVM office.
+The fees involved in the ownership transfer procedure can differ from state to state, but they are usually minimal.
+We suggest you contact your local DVM office for complete details of the fees.

 How to Transfer a Car to a Family Member in Another State?

-Transfer of a car’s ownership to a family member who is living in the same state as you is very simple as discussed above.
-However, if they happen to live in another state, you might have to clear a few loopholes.
-This is because the rules and regulations for vehicle ownership transfer can differ from one state to another.
-For example, in a lot of cases – you might have to provide verification of your car’s VIN number.
-This is why we suggest you visit your local DVM office and get the details by telling them in which state the person you want to transfer the ownership lives.
+Transferring a car’s ownership to a family member living in the same state as you is very simple as discussed above.
+However, you might have to clear a few loopholes if they live in another state.
+This is because vehicle ownership transfer rules and regulations can differ from state to state.
+For example, you might have to verify your car’s VIN and mileage in many cases.
+This is why we suggest you visit your local DVM office and get the details by telling them in which state the person you want to transfer the ownership to lives.

-Yes, you can sign a car title over to someone who is not your family.
-The process would be exactly the same in that case as well.
+You can transfer your ownership of your car or truck to someone outside your immediate family.
+The transfer process would be the same in that case as well, but there are different fees and taxes assessed on the vehicle when ownership of a car is transferred outside of your family.
 One thing to note with a title transfer to someone you may not know is that it's best to be careful and only transfer your car's title to someone you know and trust.
-There's not a lot stopping someone from getting a title loan in Arizona or any other state that allows online title transfers and this can lead to you losing your vehicle quickly.
+There's not a lot stopping someone from getting a title loan in Arizona or any other state that allows online title transfers, and this can lead to you losing your vehicle quickly.

-If you're ever a victim of a fraudulent title transfer it's best contact the authorities and then look up the most recent information regarding your vehicle history.
-The National Motor Vehicle Title Information System has a online database of service providers that will get you an up to date vehicle history report.
+If you're ever a victim of a fraudulent title transfer, it's best to contact the authorities and then look up the most recent information regarding your vehicle history.
+The National Motor Vehicle Title Information System has an online database of service providers that will provide you with an up-to-date vehicle history report.

 I've Completed The Title Transfer Process - What's Next